powderflask/django-move-model/README.rst

 Model Migration Steps:
 ______________________

-    **IMPORTANT**: ensure all migrations are up-to-date in both the origin and destination app ``> django-admin makemigrations --dry-run origin destination``
+    **Best Practice**: ensure all migrations are up-to-date in both the origin and destination app ``> django-admin makemigrations --dry-run origin destination``

     1. refactor app code, moving model(s) from origin app to destination app (using normal re-factoring process)